-The focus will lie on sustainable investments with an environmental objective.
-The Sub-Fund may also invest up to 20% of its net assets in sustainable investments with a social objective.
-Accordingly, no minimum percentage for sustainable investments with a social objective has been defined.
+As an issuer can contribute to an environmental (climate change mitigation, climate change adaptation) or a social objective (empowerment) objective at the same time, an investment can be counted as sustainable investment with an environmental objective and sustainable investment with a social objective.
+The Sub-Fund may invest in sustainable investments that have an environmental objective.
+However, the Sub-Fund may also invest up to 20% of its net assets in ABS securities which may be considered sustainable investments with a social objective.
+Accordingly, no minimum percentage for sustainable investments with a social objective.